Search Masters Programs in Technology Studies 2019 in Stockholm in Sweden

 ICT Innovation is a master’s programme which combines technical competencies with skills in innovation and entrepreneurship.
 The programme has a strong focus on integrating education, research and business modules in its curriculum, and with active industry involvement.

 The Master’s programme in Computer Science is designed to function as the final two years of the corresponding Civil Engineering programme.
-Students can choose to specialise in a wide range of topics, and have a high degree of flexibility
+Students can choose to specialise in a wide range of topics, and have a high degree of flexibility in selecting elective courses.

 Computer Simulations for Science and Engineering (COSSE) is a master’s programme within the multidisciplinary field of Computational Science and Engineering (CSE), which is an enabling technology for scientific discovery and engineering design.
 CSE involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualization.
 The remarkable development of large-scale computing in recent decades has turned CSE into the “third pillar” of science, complementing theory and experiment.